openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 **Response Type**: 🕳️ Empty

 Deletes all of Broker Microservice's cached data about harvested [Opportunities](https://openactive.io/open-booking-api/EditorsDraft/#dfn-opportunity).

-This is used by [Integration Tests](../openactive-integration-tests/) to reset Broker Microservice's data in between runs of Test Suite.
-(TODO I'm confused by this)
+This is used by [Integration Tests](../openactive-integration-tests/) to reset Broker Microservice's cache in between runs of Test Suite in [Controlled mode](../openactive-integration-tests/README.md#userandomopportunities).
+This is necessary as the [Booking System](#booking-system-under-test) deletes the entire Test Dataset in between runs of Test Suite in Controlled mode ([Test Interface docs](https://openactive.io/test-interface/#delete-test-interfacedatasetstestdatasetidentifier)).

 #### `POST /opportunity-listeners/:id`